 Next, it’s important to map out your customer journey from one channel to the next so there are no gaps in your strategy.
 As you are mapping out your customer journeys (there are multiple!), ask yourself this: How does each channel stand on its own, and how will it lead to another channel?
 How does each channel ultimately get the customer to purchase?

 3. Match Your Content with the Appropriate Channel

 Omnichannel marketing isn’t pushing out the same messaging and communication over multiple channels.
 It’s important to keep your content relevant to the specific channel.
 For example, images do well on Instagram or Facebook, videos do well on Youtube, short texts do well on Twitter, and longer text-based content do well in your email newsletters.
 However, keep in mind: your messaging should all work together to reach your business goals.

-4. Provide Cross-channel Customer Support
+4. Provide Cross-Channel Customer Engagement & Support

 Since customers are interacting with your brand across multiple channels, it’s crucial to provide customer support at every touchpoint.
 Customer support is important because it helps to secure customer confidence and loyalty to your brand, so make sure your brand can handle providing support across channels.

 For a successful omnichannel customer engagement strategy, you need to have a great marketing stack to help you stay organized, track your goals, and analyze data.
 Emarsys’ Customer Engagement Platform allows you to have all product, customer profile, interaction, and purchasing data integrated into a centralized location.
 That way, you can unlock growth across channels and maintain agility as your business grows.